Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 <!-- TODO! -->
 I am working on my 3d printing service website, this codebase has both the frontend and backend Styling
-* Change Printer3d icon (in top left of page) to frontend\public\logo.png with same size, formatting and styling
+* Ensure footer matches content (name wise) as the header does.

 Catalog page:
-* Showing products that arent available
+* Should have "use client" but need to fix error of: async/await is not yet supported in Client Components, only Server Components.
+This error is often caused by accidentally adding `'use client'` to a module that was originally written for the server.
-* category page titls should reflect current category
+* category page title should reflect its on the category
+* Should show some recommend products under the categories.
+A search bar between allowing you to search across all items (can borrow styling from the [category]/page.tsx)

 Product page
 * Tab title should match the product name
-* URL should be the product id
+* URL should be the product id (not just a number)
+* finish review submission by adding backend support.
+* review shoud allow you to enter name.

 Upload page: